Metropolis-nexus/Pelican-Setup/README.md

 # Copy pasting the extension list from the documentation
 # Some may be included in php-common already, but we are being explicit with what's required here
-sudo dnf install -y php-gd php-mysql php-mbstring php-bcmath php-xml php-curl php-zip php-intl php-sqlite3 php-fpm
+sudo dnf install -y php-{gd,mysql,mbstring,bcmath,xml,curl,zip,intl,sqlite3,fpm}

 sudo systemctl enable --now php-fpm